swiftraccoon/potential-succotash/README.md

-# sdrtrunk-transcribed-web
+# rfTranscriptionHub

-Node.JS website to display audio and transcriptions from [cpp-sdrtrunk-transcriber](https://github.com/swiftraccoon/cpp-sdrtrunk-transcriber)
+NodeJS website to display/interact with incoming audio and transcriptions from [cpp-sdrtrunk-transcriber](https://github.com/swiftraccoon/cpp-sdrtrunk-transcriber)

 ## Overview